-Reduced electrical consumption within individual workstations and shared office areas is a major goal of the Cardinal Green Office Program.
-To support facility managers and building champions seeking an extra incentive to make strategic purchases and operational decisions, ERP Express for Office Equipment offers small rebates for the purchase and installation of appliance timers and Smart Strips.
+The Cardinal Green Office Program aims to reduce electrical consumption within individual workstations and shared office areas.
+To support facility managers and building champions who seek an extra incentive to make strategic purchases and operational decisions, ERP Express for Office Equipment offers small rebates for the purchase and installation of appliance timers and Smart Strips.
 Download the ERP express application form for eligibility requirements, terms and conditions, as well as other important information about the rebate program.

 ERP Express: Laboratory Equipment

 Researchers on campus can qualify for rebates through ERP Express for Laboratory Equipment.
 Sustainability and Energy Management (SEM) offers rebates to labs that utilize room temperature storage and/or replace old ultra-low temperature freezers with more efficient models.
 Rebates can also be provided for other types of lab equipment, such as incubators and lasers, if proven energy-efficient models are purchased.
 Funding is available on a first-come, first-served basis.
-Offered as part of the Cardinal Green Labs program, there are a number of targeted opportunities for labs available for labs to operate more sustainably.
+Offered as part of the Cardinal Green Labs program, there are several targeted opportunities available for labs to operate more sustainably.

-Stanford is systematically reviewing the HVAC systems of 90 of its largest buildings, then adjusting or repairing the systems to ensure they work as designed.
+Stanford systematically reviews the HVAC systems of 90 of its largest buildings, and adjusts or repairs the systems to ensure they work as designed.
 Technicians who conduct the reviews also recommend ways to further improve energy performance through ERP projects.
-All 90 buildings have been through an initial round of retrocommissioning and each building is revisited every four years.
+All 90 buildings have been through an initial round of retro-commissioning and each building is revisited every four years.

 sustainable IT Program